 Short introduction – Long Introduction

-• Followed by a set of constructs each composed of a sequence of
+• Followed by a set of constructs, each composed of a sequence of

-• Process or Item
+• Processes or Items

-Examples of Action performed by a User are:
+Examples of Actions performed by a User:

-• MM-Move an Item, i.e., displace it.
+• To MM-Move an Item, i.e., to displace it

-• MM-Capture data from the real world.
+• To MM-Capture data from the real world

 A Process performs a Process Action if it: